Peter Hennessy: Academic career

 Hennessy co-founded the Institute of Contemporary British History in 1986.
 From 1992 to 2000, he was professor of contemporary history at Queen Mary and Westfield College, University of London.
 From 1994 to 1997, he gave public lectures as Professor of Rhetoric at Gresham College, London.
 From 2001, he has been Attlee professor of contemporary British history at Queen Mary, University of London.

 His analysis of post-war Britain, Never Again: Britain 1945–1951, won the Duff Cooper Prize in 1992 and the NCR Book Award in 1993.

 His study of Britain in the 1950s and the rise of Harold Macmillan, Having It So Good: Britain in the 1950s, won the 2007 Orwell Prize for political writing.

 Elevation to the peerage

 On 5 October 2010 the House of Lords Appointments Commission said that Hennessy was to be a crossbench (non-political) peer.
 He was created a life peer on 8 November 2010, taking the title Baron Hennessy of Nympsfield, of Nympsfield in the County of Gloucestershire.
 He was introduced to the House of Lords on 25 November.

-"I'm terribly pleased and honoured," Hennessy said at hearing the news.
+"I'm terribly pleased and honoured", Hennessy said at hearing the news.
 "I hope I can help the House of Lords a bit on constitutional matters.
 I'll certainly give it my best shot."
 In August 2014, Lord Hennessy was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum.

+Personal life

 Hennessy is married with two daughters.
+He lives in London with his wife Enid.
+In September 2019, he stated in an interview that he had early-stage Parkinson's disease.

+On 7 May 2023, Hennessy was the guest for BBC Radio 4's Desert Island Discs.